Complete Information on 3 Published Clinical Studies

 Objective:

-To determine whether treatment with a low-level laser device, the US FDA-cleared HairMax Lasercomb®, increases terminal hair density in both men and women with pattern hair loss.
+To determine whether treatment with a low-level laser device, the US FDA-cleared Hairmax Lasercomb®, increases terminal hair density in both men and women with pattern hair loss.

 “Before and after global photographs and macrophotographs below demonstrated increases in terminal hair density, most likely through the conversion of vellus or intermediate follicles to terminal follicles or from resting telogen follicles to active anagen follicles.
 Male and female pattern hair loss before and after lasercomb treatment.
 Global photographs of a female subject, at baseline (a) and after 26 weeks (b) of the 12-beam lasercomb treatment.
 Macrophotographs of a male subject, at baseline (c) and after 26 weeks (d) of the 9-beam lasercomb treatment.